4 Tips For Switching From Classical To Jazz

 Most of the time when we play jazz we will be improvising on a tune and essentially building our own arrangements.
 To do that well we need to have a deep understanding of how harmony works as a whole.
 For that reason knowledge of jazz theory is vital.

 Spend time familiarizing yourself with some jazz theory concepts.
-Study some common jazz chord progressions.
+Study some common jazz chord progressions for the piano.
 Familiarize yourself with the chord voicings that jazz piano players would play over those chords.

 There are lots of lessons already on this site featuring this material.
 For example, you can check out lesson on spread voicings, rootless chords, shell voicings, Bill Evans chords and lots more.